NYPL/nypl-recap-admin/README.md

 $ npm install
 ```

+### Getting Credentials and Environment Viriables
+Please get all the necessary credentials and environment variables from NYPL before you run this application.
+You can find all the variables you need in `.env.example`.
+Once you get them, create a `.env` file in the root folder, copy the content from `.env.example` but fill in the real values respectively.
+See the next section to get more information about OAuth credentials.

 ## OAuth Configuration
 ### Authorization
 The app is configured to use `isso.nypl.org` for OAuth authentication.
 You will need to pass in the correct `CLIENT_SECRET` as an environment variable for the authentication to work correctly.
 You can look up the secret in the parameter store; the clientID is `platform_admin`.
 Set the environment variable `CLIENT_SECRET` to the client secret when running the app, as set out below.